joshdutcher/software-development-standards/guiding_principles.md

 * **Software Architecture** refers to the organization and structure of source code: classes, functions, variables, naming conventions, etc.
 * **Application Architecture** refers to the collection of systems necessary to run the entire application, e.g. MySql, Redis, php, external dependencies, etc.

-Company's Guiding Principles refer primarily to **Software Architecture**.
+\[Company\]'s Guiding Principles refer primarily to **Software Architecture**.

 ## Guiding Principles

 ### Object Oriented Programming

-Most of Company's guidelines naturally flow into or out of the concept of Object Oriented Programming (OOP).
+Most of \[Company\]'s guidelines naturally flow into or out of the concept of Object Oriented Programming (OOP).
 OOP separates blocks of code into self-contained objects which are designed to accomplish specific goals.
 This modularity achieves a number of principles.

 * **Separation of Concerns**<sup>[1](#source2)</sup>.
 Divide your application into distinct features with as little overlap in functionality as possible.
 OOP makes this simple, as each class and function is designed for a specific purpose.
 * **Single Responsibility principle**<sup>[1](#source2)</sup>.
 Each component or module should be responsible for only a specific feature or functionality, or aggregation of cohesive functionality.
 This is similar to the concept of Separation of Concerns and is made easy with OOP.